Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation

 \section{Optimality of AMP}

 At this stage, the main Theorem~\ref{th:replica} has been proven.
 In this section we show how to combine Corollary~\ref{cor:MMSE} with the state evolution analysis of \cite{bayati2011dynamics} for proving Theorem~\ref{thm:optAMP}.
 The proof is valid outside of the hard phase for $B=1$ and with a discrete prior s.t the RS potential $i^{\rm RS}(E;\Delta)$ in \eqref{eq:rs_mutual_info} has at most three stationary points.
-In order to prove this, we first need to show that the AMP MSE's verify an identity of the form \eqref{xymmse}.
+In order to prove this, we first need to show that the MSE of AMP verifies an identity of the form \eqref{xymmse}.

 The results we state here are only rigorously valid for $B=1$ as the state evolution analysis of \cite{bayati2011dynamics} is done in this case.
 Nevetheless, we conjecture that they are true for any finite $B$.